Zetawar/zetawar/site/posts/2017-02-07-from-callbacks-to-reified-events.md

 ---
-description: From Callbacks to Event Messages
+description: From Callbacks to Reified Events
 date-published: 2017-02-07
 ---